nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_6.md

 !!! note "Column Names"

-    If you do choose your version of names for the newly created columns remember to substitute those names in the appropriate input fileds for DESeq2 app in the following lesson.
+    If you choose your own version of column names for the newly created columns, remember to substitute those names in the appropriate input files for the DESeq2 app in the following lesson.

 ## Step 3: Upload phenotype file to Cavatica